 That’s why it’s so important to take care of your teeth.

 Also, no need to brush your teeth vigorously.
 It’s not good for teeth or gums.
 Medium or firm toothbrushes may leave your teeth feeling cleaner however they can be abrasive.
 The harder the bristles are, the easier it is to brush too hard, leading to enamel loss and even receding gums.

 Plain tap water is a good option.
 Try replacing one can of soda per day with a glass of water to start and make it a habit.
 Tap Water not only it keeps you hydrated, but it could help you avoid overeating at meals.
-Tap Water in many areas has typically fluoride added to it that is good for teeth.
+Tap Water in many areas typically has fluoride added to it that is good for teeth.

 Some foods can actually help keep your teeth as pearly whites.
 Raw, coarse, fibrous foods such as celery, cucumbers, apples, pears, carrots and lettuce help scrub tooth surfaces and remove some of the plaque that’s accumulated, which can make teeth appear yellow.
-Also, these crunchy foods requiring more chewing time, they stimulate saliva which helps neutralize acids that can erode teeth.
+Also, these crunchy foods require more chewing time, they stimulate saliva which helps neutralize acids that can erode teeth.